Fizvlad/University_Homework/HW4_UnitTests/Readme.md

       String

-    Two unsigned numbers (from 0 to amount - 1) - strings to swap in array
+    Two unsigned numbers (from 0 to amount-1) - strings to swap in array

   *Output*: